StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 ### d.
 1. Print the contents of the `$USER` variable to the screen.
 Look familiar?

 2. List your running processes with `ps`.
 Then look at all jobs running on your current node with `top`.
-Then look at ONLY YOUR jobs running on your current node using `top`.
+Then look at ONLY YOUR jobs running on your current node using `top` (look in the `man` pages for `top`, there is a flag that enables users to do this).

 3. Where is the `curl` program found on your system?
 Check this location is indeed in the `$PATH` variable.

 4. Use the `sleep` command to suspend execution on your system for 10 seconds.

-5. Try the sleep command again, but stop the job once it has started.
+5. Try the `sleep` command again, but cancel the job once it has started.

 6. Execute the sleep command for 60s, but this time background the job.
 Can you see the running sleep command with `ps` and `top`?